kingsdigitallab/dh-rse-summer-school-2025/Day 2/README.md

 ### Downloads

 We will use some files for practice and then for the challenge session and we recommend downloading them in advance.
 From [Project Gutenberg](https://www.gutenberg.org/) we will be using their unwieldy plain text list of books and ebooks linked to as `GUTINDEX.ALL` on [this page](https://www.gutenberg.org/ebooks/offline_catalogs.html).
-Please also download a modified version of this file, where the key information is all one line, [from this repository](gutenberg.tsv).
+Please also download a modified version of this file, where the key information is all one line, [from this repository](gutenberg.tsv) (you will find it in the `Day 2` directory).

 For the challenge we will be using the text of Milton's _Paradise Lost_.
-The text also comes from Project Gutenberg, but we recommend using a slightly cleaned up version, also [available on this repository](paradise-lost.txt).
+The text also comes from Project Gutenberg, but we recommend using a slightly cleaned up version, also [available on this repository](paradise-lost.txt) (also in the `Day 2`) directory.

 ### Preparation